wondertyrant-creator/Online-Retail-Analysis/INSIGHTS.md

 Analysis of UCI Online Retail dataset covering December 2010 – December 2011.
 All figures are derived from the SQL views built on the cleaned dataset (487,398 rows).

+Revenue is highly concentrated: the top 20% of identified customers generate 75% of sales, while Champion customers alone contribute 65% of identified-customer revenue.
+Revenue increased sharply from September to November 2011, although only one annual cycle is available, preventing confirmation of seasonal patterns.
+Several international markets, particularly the Netherlands, Australia, and EIRE, exhibit exceptionally high average order values, suggesting a small number of high-value accounts.
+Finally, approximately 16.5% of revenue is associated with guest customers, limiting customer retention analysis and highlighting an opportunity to improve customer identification.

+---

+## Limitations

+Being transparent about what the data can and cannot support strengthens the credibility of any finding that follows.

+**One year of data:** The dataset covers just over 13 months — from December 2010 to 9 December 2011.
+Any pattern described as seasonal or recurring (such as the Q4 revenue ramp) is observed within a single annual cycle.
+Additional years of data would be needed to confirm whether these patterns repeat consistently.

+**Partial December 2011:** The dataset ends on 9 December 2011, meaning December figures represent only 9 days of trading.
+December revenue, AOV, and cancellation numbers should not be compared directly to other months.

+**Wholesale rather than retail:** The customer base appears to be primarily wholesale or trade buyers rather than end consumers.
+Average order values (£518), average units per order (222), and country-level AOV figures (Netherlands: £2,929) are all consistent with bulk buying behaviour.
+Retail benchmarks — typical AOV around £30–60, typical basket of 2–4 items — do not apply here.

+**Guest customers limit retention tracking:** Approximately 25% of raw rows have no CustomerID.
+These are included in revenue totals but excluded from all customer-level analysis (RFM, repeat rate, top customers).
+A significant portion of buying behaviour is therefore unobservable.

+**Return rates can exceed 100% by units:** The product return rate analysis compares returns within the 13-month window against sales within the same window.
+If a product was purchased before December 2010 and returned within the window, units returned will exceed visible units sold — producing rates above 100%.
+These are flagged as "Review" and should be investigated with domain knowledge rather than treated as data errors.

+**Correlation vs causation:** Findings describe patterns in the data.
+Explanations for why those patterns exist (e.g. Netherlands buyers being wholesale accounts) are reasonable inferences but are not confirmed by the data itself.

 ---

 ## Summary Numbers